npm/rfcs/accepted/0000-link-packages-to-source-and-build.md

 ```

 1. `npm publish --with=build-signatures` detects execution within a supported CI/CD environment and initializes token exchange to get a JWT id token from the CI/CD system's OIDC identity provider.
-2. npm CLI creates a new ephemeral key pair, requests a certificate from Fulcio (CA) and authenticates via the JWT id token.
+2. npm CLI creates a new ephemeral key pair, requests a certificate from Fulcio (Certificate Authority) and authenticates via the JWT id token.
 3. A SLSA build provenance attestation is created based on information available within the JWT and CI system and signs it with the ephemeral key.
 4. npm CLI uploads the completed attestation record on Rekor for public packages.
 5. npm registry creates a release attestation, stating that the version has been accepted and published, and places the record on Rekor for public packages.